 With his extensive medical background and ongoing medical pursuits related to Parkinson’s, Dr. Torres-Yaghi brings a wealth of knowledge and insight to the board of the YOPN and its members.
 He lives with his wife and young son in Arlington, Virginia.

-Anna Grill is the Founder of Young Onset Parkinson’s Network (YOPN).
+Anna Grill is the inspiration for Young Onset Parkinson’s Network (YOPN).
 She was on the fast track as a sales executive at a Fortune 200 company, and the youngest and only woman on the executive team when she was diagnosed with Young Onset Parkinson’s Disease (YOPD) in 2007 at the age of 38.

 At the time, she was living her best life: excelling in her career while successfully balancing the roles of wife and mother, with two girls aged nine and seven.
 She led a division of 110 associates spanning a territory from South Carolina to Delaware and served as an active volunteer in her community.
 Afraid of being defined by her disease rather than her work, she continued in her stressful career for ten additional years without disclosing her illness to workers, family, and friends.

 Once Anna publicly disclosed her diagnosis, she became frustrated with the lack of resources available specifically for those with YOPD.
-Never one to step away from a challenge, Anna decided to establish a national 501(c)(3) nonprofit organization dedicated to building a community and providing resources to others with diagnosed with Young Onset.
-Her vision is to create a national organization specifically designed and targeted at supporting the YOPD community in a holistic, positive environment.
+Never one to step away from a challenge, Anna recognized the need for a building community and providing resources to others with diagnosed with Young Onset.
+Her vision is to specifically support the YOPD community in a holistic, positive environment.

-Anna is a vocal advocate, active volunteer for the Parkinson’s Foundation and Ambassador for Adamas Pharmaceuticals.
-She has chaired the Parkinson’s Foundation DC Moving Day since 2018, raising more money than any other previous volunteer.
-An experienced executive, Anna brings her organizational, marketing and networking skills to YOPN.
+Anna is a vocal advocate, active volunteer for the Parkinson’s Foundation and Ambassador for Supernus Pharmaceuticals.
 She lives in Northern Virginia with her husband and her two grown daughters.